 Leaning over your laptop to see the screen can be a real pain in the neck (literally).
 Consider investing in a computer monitor and place it so the top of the screen is at your eye-level — this will save your posture.

 Get the most out of your video meetings by investing in a high-quality video conferencing camera.
-The easy-to-use Meeting Owl Pro is an all-in-one, 360° camera, microphone, and speaker that will make meetings from your home office even better.
+While mainly used in the office, the easy-to-use Meeting Owl 3 is an all-in-one, 360° camera, microphone, and speaker that can make meetings from your home office even better.

 Complete your desk setup with a keyboard and mouse.
-Go wireless to rid your desk of unnecessary chords and clutter.
+Go wireless to rid your desk of unnecessary cords and clutter.

 While we live in the digital age, a notebook and pen can help us jot down notes, organize our thoughts, and prepare us for our workday.
 Make sure your supplies are fully stocked so you're ready to get to work.